 “You need to do some basic investigations into the lungs and different breathing patterns in order to help you design the ventilator, and program it to deliver the right breaths to a patient.

-Context is extremely important for engineering, and your boss wants to make sure you know everything you can before you start to design anything.
+Context is extremely important for engineering, and your supervisors wants to make sure you know everything you can before you start to design anything.
 You will need to research the effect if COVID-19 on the lungs, and what current measures are being taken by doctors to help treat patients.

-Now that you know what kinds of things you want to investigate (breaths per minute, inspiratory/expiratory ratio (inhale : exhale ratio)), and why this is helpful to your design process, your boss wants you to design these investigations and perform them, with the help of your co-workers.”
+Now that you know what kinds of topics you want to investigate (breaths per minute, inspiratory/expiratory ratio (inhale : exhale ratio)), and why this is helpful to your design process, your supervisors wants you to design these investigations and perform them, with the help of your co-workers.”